iPad 8 LTE Battery Replacement

 Step 82

-- Gently peel the Smart Connector cables off the rear case.
-Take your time—no need to rush, just a smooth pull will do!
+- Gently peel the Smart Connector cables away from the rear case.

 Step 83

-- Warm up an iOpener and place it on the bottom left corner of the back case to gently loosen the SIM card tray's adhesive for about thirty seconds.
+- Warm up your iOpener and gently apply it to the bottom left corner of the rear case to loosen the SIM card tray adhesive for about 30 seconds.

 Tools Used